dcrntn/weather-app/README.md

 For db the app uses prostgreSQL since NoSQL dbs wouldn't be reasonable.

 ## Nginx
-It's probabbly not needed, but this way the lkrts can be emitted if testing from outside of docker.
+It's probabbly not needed, but this way the ports can be emitted if testing from outside of docker.

 ## Note
 The application can be run with docker compose